 10. Macarons

 At the center of the table, place a three-tiered stand filled with different macarons that kids can grab and eat whenever they feel like.
 Or you can fill one level with macarons, and the other two with other sweetmeats.
-If the party has a theme, then the macarons can be of the color theme set for the party.
-If not, then go for macarons in different colors, such as brown, yellow, and mint green.
+If the party has a theme, the macarons and tableware can match the party’s color palette.
+If not, go for macarons and centerpieces in different colors, such as brown, yellow, and mint green.

 Tea Party Game Ideas